WHC Wezep

-KNVB, the Dutch FA, refused to recognise the new setup and forced them to
+KNVB, the Dutch FA, refused to recognise the new setup.

 Undaunted, WHC regrouped and won the championship the following season by beating Nunspeet in 't Harde in front of 5,000 fans at the final to win promotion to Derde Klasse football.
-After a couple of third places in Klasse 3A before the team finished as runners-up and then won the promotion playoffs.
+After a couple of near misses, they then won the promotion playoffs.
+The 1960s would

-bring the glory days to Sportpark Muldersingel as five championships at Tweede
+bring the glory days to Sportpark Muldersingel as five Tweede

 The team competed

-in Klasse 1B and 1C for the following nine seasons, where the team finished
+in Klasse 1B and 1C over the following nine seasons.
+The team finished

 Probably